 Sam’s No. 3 (Lighter) Kickin’ Green Chili

-1-1/2 lbs pork shoulder, trimmed & cut into bite-sized pieces
+- 1-1/2 lbs boneless pork shoulder, trimmed & cut into bite-sized pieces

 - Heat oil in a Dutch oven or large pot over medium heat.
 Add pork, season with salt and pepper, then cook for 10 minutes.
 Add onion and spices then cook until pork is no longer pink in the center, about 5 more minutes.
 Add fresh tomatoes, canned tomatoes, green chilies, and jalapenos, then bring chili to a simmer and cook for 5 minutes.
 Add chicken broth, increase heat to medium-high and bring chili to a rolling boil.

 - While chili is coming up to a rolling boil, melt butter in a small saucepan over medium heat then whisk in flour and cook for 1 minute.
 Very slowly drizzle mixture into the boiling chili, whisking the chili vigorously the entire time.
 Turn off heat, give chili one last big stir, then let stand 5 minutes before serving.

 Adapted from Sam's No. 3 via Food Network

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

 This chili is the best!
 Great when eaten alone, and beyond amazing when smothering a gooey cheese quesadilla, which is what I made for Ben.